awesomephant/blog/work/harry-boulter.md

 thumb: https://maxkoehler.com/assets/boulter-screenshot.png
 ---

-{% include fig.liquid, src: "/assets/boulter-screenshot.png", alt: "Browser screenshot showing website with an irregular grid and a large, black and white repropduction of an open book.
+{% include "fig.liquid", src: "/assets/boulter-screenshot.png", alt: "Browser screenshot showing website with an irregular grid and a large, black and white repropduction of an open book.
 Title reads: This must be the place", class: "big"%}

 After working together on [Hot New Graphic Designers in Your Area](https://maxkoehler.com/work/camberwell-2021/) and [Moving Fast](https://maxkoehler.com/work/moving-fast/), Harry approached me to rebuild his personal portfolio site.